Septoplasty, Turbinoplasty & Sinus Surgery in New York

 If the sinus condition does not improve with medical therapy and if a CT scan documents the degree of blockage, sinus surgery may be covered by insurance.
 A rhinoplasty, however, is NEVER covered by insurance.

 Does sinusitis recur?
 Can polyps come back?

-Sometimes if allergy is severe, polyps or sinusitis may recur and this is why it is important to control the allergy with medication or allergy shots in order to prevent or delay the recurrence of these conditions.
+Sometimes if allergy is severe, polyps or sinusitis may recur and this is why it is important to control the allergy with medication or allergy shots in order to prevent or delay the recurence of these conditions.
 A condition called the aspirin triad, is where the patient is allergic to aspirin, has asthma and polyps.
-In this aspirin triad disease condition, the polyps tend to recurr more rapidly.
+In this aspirin triad disease condition, the polyps tend to recur more rapidly.